NetApp/trident/docs/dag/kubernetes/frequently_asked_questions.rst

 Since Trident is installed as a Kubernetes Deployment (ReplicaSet) with one instance, it has HA built in.
 Do not increase the number of replicas in the Trident deployment.

 If the node where Trident is installed is lost or the pod is otherwise inaccessible, Kubernetes will automatically re-deploy the pod to a healthy node in your cluster.
-As with application pods, the new Trident pod will have immediate access to the etcd volume (i.e. no data will be lost).

 Since Trident is control-plane only, currently mounted pods will not be affected if Trident is re-deployed.